chippyash/Monad/README.md

 A Monad has three things (according to my understanding of it):

-- a value (which may be no value at all)
+- a value (which may be no value at all, a simple type, an object or a function)
 - method of getting its value, often referred to as return()
 - a way of binding (or using) the value into some function, often refered to as  bind(), the return value of which is another Monad, often but not always of the same type as